Inflectra/rapise-documentation/docs/Libraries/Navigator.md

 <a name="DoSetExpectedConfirmResult"></a>
 #### DoSetExpectedConfirmResult(expectedRes)

-Set boolean value to return as a result of next browser 'confirm' request.
+Sets boolean value to return as a result of next browser `confirm` request.

 **Parameters:**